 Indiana Jones and the Kingdom of the Crystal Skull

 The most recent edition to the franchise stars Ford;

 Lydia Tár Cate Blanchett as the film’s villain, the Soviet agent Irina Spalko; and, um, Shia LaBeouf (who plays Jones’s son).
 While LaBeouf will not be in the final film, the last installment will reveal what happens to his character, says director James Mangold.
-Kingdom of the Crystal Skull is available on Paramount+ and soon on Disney+.
+Kingdom of the Crystal Skull is available on Paramount+, Pluto TV, and Disney+.

 The Adventures of Young Indiana Jones

 Starring Corey Carrier and Patrick Flanery as Young Indiana Jones, the ’90s series followed Jones’s childhood and teenage years where he meets historical figures like Ernest Hemingway and Theodore Roosevelt.
 Featuring cameos from Catherine Zeta-Jones, Daniel Craig, Denis O’Hare, and Keith David, the series is a great “Oh my God, they were in this?” as you gear up for the next Indy film.
-The three-season series is currently only available to purchase individual episodes on Amazon, but it will make its streaming debut alongside its film counterparts at the end of the month on Disney+.
+The three-season series is currently only available to purchase individual episodes on Amazon, but it will make its streaming debut alongside its film counterparts on Disney+.